DarpanBafana/DV_CourseFeedbackSurvey-SQL-Assignment/README.md

 1. Semester will have StartDate and EndDate, but not the courses
 2. One course can have only one survey form
 3. If one question in two survey forms duplicate the entry
-4. Once course will be present in one semester only
+4. One course will be in one unique semester only